-When releasing a 5G-AN signalling connection for the case c) above, the 5G-AN indicates to the UE an appropriate wait timer that limits further 5G-AN signalling connection requests which are related only to the S-NSSAIs in the Requested NSSAI until the wait timer expires.
+When releasing a 5G-AN signalling connection for the case c) above, the 5G-AN indicates to the UE an appropriate wait timer that limits further 5G-AN signalling connection requests until the wait timer expires.

 During an overload situation, the AMF should attempt to maintain support for emergency services and for MPS.